Table of Contents Show

 1.9.
 Bushwhack Denali

 After traveling 15 miles on the Denali leave street, you must leave your vehicle and transport.
-This goes for both choices: the “green” bounce on-off transport or a guided visit.
+This applies to the “green“ bounce on-off transport and a guided visit.

 Make sure to take the green to Wonder Lake.
 While among epic views and possibly the most virgin wild territories in the U.S., you won’t want to be caught on similar transport for eight hours with pre-decided photograph stops.